griverorz/westraining-R/intro-to-R/challenges/challenge02.md

 	e.
 Estimate the parameters of the lin-log model above with fixed effects per state, and get the predictions using the average tax rate in that state.

+2. Let's take a look at the Central Limit Theorem:

+	a.
+Make 10 extractions of a balanced Bernoulli distribution and calculate the proportion of 1's.

+	b.
+Replicate the experiment 1000 times.

+	c.
+Create a histogram with the results of the experiment before.